RakhithJK/dbeaver-dbeaver-wiki/How-to-Import-License.md

-To open License details and copy the License Key you press the **View** button.
-Here you can find your license status, type, maintenance period, end support date.
+To open the License details and copy the License Key you press the **View** button.
+You can see the License details where you can find your license status, type, maintenance period, end support date.
 Also, you can reassign the license to another user.